texelec/ChristmasSID/README.md

 5     *HELP                          *HELP                *HELP hold  Channel 1 OFF                  Channel 2 OFF        Channel 3 OFF

-We added the code for the fourth button on the flame to change the lighting modes
+We added the code for the fourth button on the flame to change the lighting modes.

 Taps  Light Control
 ---------------------------